In May 2023 I am planning two online events, one for Mental Health Week, the other for Creativity and Wellbeing Week.

-Medley’s most recent art for wellbeing project, Plants On Paper, ran throughout the month of May 2021, with 36 people taking part.
+Medley’s previous art for wellbeing project, Plants On Paper, ran throughout the month of May 2021, with 36 people taking part.
 Flexible art and craft ideas on a plants theme were sent to participants each week, with step-by-step instructions and images as well as themed music & nature ideas and thoughts on wellbeing.
 Some people also joined the project’s dedicated private Facebook group and it was great to see how they responded to the project.
 Some images shared by Plants On Paper participants can be seen below:

 Medley started running online projects in early 2021.
 The first art for wellbeing project, Free As A Bird, ran throughout the month of February.
 A range of art and craft activities on a birds theme were emailed out each week to the 210 people who registered to take part, along with music and nature ideas and thoughts on wellbeing.
 Some participants also joined the project’s dedicated Facebook group where they could share artwork.